nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Infill in existing cities** and/or rebuilding portions of cities
   - Retrofitting infrastructure in existing city can be several times more expensive than building new infrastructure in new sites.[^haas]
-  - Land is much more expensive to aquire in existing cities than in remote areas.
+  - Land is much more expensive to acquire in existing cities than in remote areas.
   - Opportunities for buying large parcels of land are rare.
   - There are no easy ways to integrate the new impossible neighborhood's transportation network into the city's existing transportation network(s).
 (See [network effect problems](#network-effect) below.)
   - Neighbors frequently oppose developments that increase density.